r0b0/debian-installer/README.md

 ![virt-manager uefi screenshot](readme-files/virt-manager-uefi.png)

-To add a TPM module, you need to install the [swtpm-tools](https://packages.debian.org/bullseye-backports/swtpm-tools) package (available in bullseye-backports).
+To add a TPM module, you need to install the [swtpm-tools](https://packages.debian.org/bookworm/swtpm-tools) package.

 Attach the downloaded installer image file as _Device type: Disk device_, not ~~CDROM device~~.